pryv/dev-site/source/guides/data-modelling.md

 Be patient, it is going to become crystal-clear for you with the next example.

-Let's suppose that your app, "Best Health App Ever", enables your user to track his health metrics and his physical activity using a smartwatch.
+Let's suppose that your app, "Best Health App", enables your user to track his health metrics and his physical activity using a smartwatch.
 A simple way to model his data would be to use two streams, "Health Profile" and "Smartwatch":
 - "**Health Profile**" corresponds to the health metrics of the user, with for example, the sub-streams "**Height**" and "**Weight**" in which, as you can guess, the height and weight measurements are respectively added (events of type `length/cm` and `mass/kg`).
 - "**Smartwatch**" contains the collected data from the smartwatch.
 It can be for example the geolocation of the user in the stream "**Position**" (`position/wgs84` events), the stream "**Energy-intake**" (positively correlated with the number of burgers your user has eaten during the day) and the stream "**Energy-burnt**" (corresponding to attempts to burn this fat), both containing `energy/cal` events.